 - Scale operations efficiently

-If you have decided to use our automation tool for automating your catalog production for your specific needs, you need to know how to prepare your data product files.
+If you have decided to use our automation tool for your catalog production-specific needs, please follow the steps to prepare your product data feed.

-Our automation tool supports multiple types of files: CSV and XLSX, and it's also compatible with Google Spreadsheets.
+Our automation tool supports multiple types of files: CSV, XLSX, and Google Spreadsheets.

 Requirements: